rogue7373/WGU/ManagingCloudSecurity_C838/README.md

 - Collecting marketing data
 - Collecting regulatory mandates

+After sufficient data has been colelcted, a detailed analysis is necessary.
+This is the point where a business impact analysis (BIA) takes place.

+## Quantifying Benefits and Opportunity Cost
+Once you have a clear picture of what your organization does in terms of the lines of business and processes, you can get a better undersstanding of what benefits the organization might derive from cloud migration as well as the costs associated with the move.

+#### Reduction in Capital Expenditure

+If your organziation buys a device for use in its internal environment, teh capacity of that device will either be fully utilized or (more likely) not.
+If the device is used at its fullest capacity, the it's quite likely that the function for which it is needed may experience inefficiencies at some point.
 ## Lesson 2 - Design requirements, including business requirements analysis, boundaries of cloud models, and design principles for protecting sensitive data.
 # 4042.4.2 Secure Cloud Infrastucture
 Validate security controls, disaster recovery plans, and continuity management plans to ensure a secure infrastructure for the protection and restoral of information resources.